Crypto-TII/TLS1.3/sqisign.md

 	bash scripts/build.sh -4

-Move to the directory *rust/server/src* and edit the *config.rs* file and ensure the following settings.
+Move to the directory *rust/server/src* and edit the *config.rs* file and check the following default setting.

 	pub const SERVER\_CERT:usize= FROM_FILE;